 > more Producer/engineer

-an unparalleled 15 (fifteen) Grammy Awards for engineering, Schmitt
+With an unparalleled 24 (twenty-four) Grammy Awards for engineering,

 The legendary and world-renowned

-recording engineer added his most recent Grammy in 2002 for Diana
+recording engineer received a Grammy in 2002 for Diana krall's "Look

-Known for the singular artistry he brings to his recordings, Schmitt
+for the singular artistry he brings to his recordings, Schmitt captured

-captured his first Grammy for Best Engineered recording in 1962
+his first Grammy for Best Engineered recording in 1962 for Henry

 Krall's "When I Look In Your Eyes," and